Billy Wynne (minister): Education and career

 The establishment of the Samaritans in the Republic was far from being Wynne's only initiative to meet social and community needs.
 He created a 'Friendly Room' in Monkstown's parish hall in the 1960s as a place where people could talk, listen to music, share a coffee together and find companionship regardless of their religion.
 While he was at St. Ann's, he expanded the church's remit to include providing people with practical help on issues such as housing and social security and access to counselling and other services.

 Wynne's commitment to helping people 'in a practical way' was widely recognised.
 In 1977 he was made a Canon of St. Patrick's Cathedral, Dublin – the National Cathedral of the Church of Ireland.
 He received a People of the Year Award in 1983 and a Lord Mayor of Dublin's Millennium Award in 1988.
 He received an honorary Doctorate in Laws from the University of Dublin (Trinity College) in 1996.

 Further insight into what motivated Wynne is provided by his recollection of one of his parishioners when he was a young curate.
 She would often ask him to pray for those tempted to commit suicide.
 In time he came to think that his parishioner was suffering these thoughts herself but had no one to talk to about them.
-He also knew from personal experience what it was like to suffer from depression.
+He also knew from personal experience what it was like to have depression.

 Wynne had a reputation for being unconventional.
 One of his colleagues described him as 'unpredictable', recalling occasions when toy airplanes, tennis balls and a bicycle were used as props to illustrate points Wynne wished to make during his weekly sermons.
 Wynne, however, saw himself as an 'old conservative' although one who was not afraid of change and of 'breaking old moulds'.

 After Wynne retired in 1987 he wrote a fortnightly column in the Irish Times which was subsequently published as a book.
 He also helped the Missions to Seamen.